markmckeown/digby/README.md

 # Digby: A Rust-based Key-Value Store

 Digby is an embedded key-value store written in Rust.
-It was built as a project to learn Rust and explore advanced database implementation concepts, utilizing a B+ Tree as its core data structure.
+It was built as a project to learn Rust and explore database implementation concepts.
+It uses a Copy on Write (COW) B+ Tree as its core data structure.

 ## Features

-*   **B+ Tree Core**: Uses a robust B+ tree for storing key-value pairs.
+*   **B+ Tree Core**: Uses a B+ tree for storing key-value pairs.
 *   **Global & Table-based Stores**: Supports a root global B+ tree as well as independent B+ trees (tables), all stored in a single file.
 *   **Large Item Support**: Capable of storing large keys and values (up to 64-bit sizes).
     *   Large items are stored using overflow pages and can optionally be compressed with LZ4 (conceptually similar to TOAST in PostgreSQL).
     *   Large keys are indexed using a combination of their prefix (first 223 bytes) and a SHA-256 hash (32 bytes), allowing lexical sorting up to 223 bytes.
-    *   Overflow pages can be up to 1MB in size and chain together to support larger objects, optimized to minimize page reads.
+    *   Overflow pages can be up to 1MB in size and chain together to support larger objects, optimized to minimize page reads rather than pack data.
 *   **Configurable Block & Page Sizes**:
     *   The base block size is configurable (e.g., 4K for typical Linux atomic write compatibility).
     *   Pages consist of one or more blocks, sized in powers of two (4K, 8K, 16K...
 1024K).